sachin2/RISC-V-single-cycle-processor-according-Hennessy-Patterson/README.md

 <img width="947" alt="TopLevel" src="https://github.com/user-attachments/assets/491e0add-86aa-4518-aed3-918bb25a3fc3">

 To operate an the registers of the register file, a arithmetic logic unit (ALU) is needed.
 In this design, a simple integer ALU is used.
 The ALU takes two 64Bit inputs and calculates a third
 64Bit wide output.
-The operation of the ALU is controlled by two control signals, which are generated in the instruction decoder
+The operation of the ALU is controlled by two control signals, which are generated in the instruction decoder.

 <img width="472" alt="ALU" src="https://github.com/user-attachments/assets/5d9aa670-4b00-4274-a4ac-cea6644535c3">

 The Instruction decoder is the main control unit of the RISC-V design.
 It is responsible for generating all control signals and decomposing the instructions from the instruction memory.